11ume/wezi/README.md

 <br>

-Do you like create a robust e̶l̶e̶g̶a̶n̶t̶ ̶m̶o̶n̶o̶l̶i̶t̶h̶ microservice like a polar bear!, **Wizi** is small because has only what do u probably will need, focused on laws of simplicity, each part of his source code is useful, modular, simple, easy to understand and maintain.
+Do you like create a robust e̶l̶e̶g̶a̶n̶t̶ ̶m̶o̶n̶o̶l̶i̶t̶h̶ microservice like a polar bear!, **Wizi** is small because has only what do u probably will need.
+Is focused on laws of simplicity each part of his source code is useful, modular, simple, easy to understand and maintain.

 <br>